wp-plugins/site-launcher/readme.txt

 == Screenshots ==

 1. The default Coming Soon page.
-2. A customized Coming soon page.
+2. A customized Coming Soon page.
 3. The default Site Suspended page.
 4. The default admin page for Site Launcher.
 5. The Site Launcher admin page in Coming Soon mode.